quicwg/wg-materials/ietf103/minutes.md

 ted: is there confusion between tokens and names?

-patrick: h3 is meant to be a successor to h2 because its better. also h* all have same semantics which is impt signal
+patrick: h3 is meant to be a successor to h2 because its better. also h* all have same semantics which is important signal

 kazuho: logging will not like anything other than http/* and h2 already said no minor version numbers

 spencer: update charter before ad transition

-mnot: namning of http needs to stay in http community
+mnot: naming of http needs to stay in http community

-mt: this is a fork? mnot: semantics vs wire is what is impt
+mt: this is a fork? mnot: semantics vs wire is what is important

 HUMS ON SUPPORTING RENAMING to H3